laurasandoval/ResponsiveMullerBrockmann/README.md

 I chose to play around with Müller's graphic design work because of it's very peculiar grids and heavy reliance on typography.

 ## Poster Directory
 These are all the posters available to explore in this repo.
 More will (hopefully) be added soon.
+In all cases, you can see the original version by adding `/original.jpg` to the URL.

 [Musica Viva (1959)](https://laurasandoval.github.io/ResponsiveMullerBrockmann/musica-viva-1959/)           |  [Musica Viva (1961)](https://laurasandoval.github.io/ResponsiveMullerBrockmann/musica-viva-1961/)
 :-------------------------:|:-------------------------: